Watch: Phoenix Car Chase Ends With Suspect Shot [Video]

 And we really messed up.
 And we’re all very sorry.
 That didn’t belong on TV.
 We took every precaution we knew how to take to keep that from being on TV.
 And I personally apologize to you that that happened.

 Sometimes we see a lot of things that we don’t let get to you, because it’s not time appropriate, it’s insensitive, it’s just wrong.
 And that was wrong.
 And that won’t happen again on my watch.
-And I’m sorry
+And I’m sorry.

-We’ll update you on what happened with that guy and how that went down tonight on the “Fox Report.”

 Police chases have been criticized in the past.
 In November, a Pennsylvania family of three was killed as a result of a police chase, TribLive reported.